SYPF 2026 – Updated August 2025

 - All grantees are required to sign and upload a document certifying that all information in the final report, including financial information, is complete.
 The form to download and sign is here.

 - For technical assistance with accessing or using Smart Simple, contact GrantSupport@cicf.org.
-All other questions should be sent to Leah Nahmias (LeahN@cicf.org).
+All other questions should be sent to Jenny Menelas (jennym@indianapolisfoundation.org).

 Questions

-If you have questions about Indy Summer Youth Program funding, please contact Leah Nahmias, Community Leadership Officer (LeahN@cicf.org).
-For technical assistance with the Smart Simple application, contact Hector Morales Hernandez, Grants Coordinator (HectorMH@cicf.org or 317.634.2423 x 138).
+If you have questions about Summer Youth Program Fund, please contact Jenny Menelas, Community Leadership Officer (jennym@indianapolisfoundation.org).
+For technical assistance with Smart Simple, contact GrantSupport@cicf.org.

 Check out Learning Opportunities FREE for Grantees and Applicants